HelmyBlub/chatSim/tasks.md

 Tasks:
-- job "food gatherer"
-    - gathers mushrooms all the time
-    - can carry up to 10 mushrooms
-    - if reach max carry, sell to food seller
-    - try to sell for highest price
-    - i can eat my own mushrooms
+- store chatter names in localStorage, but not test names, use them
 - job "food market"
     - buys mushrooms from gatherer for 1$, sells mushrooms for 2$ to hungry customer
     - if many mushrooms on stock, buy them for less
     - if low on mushrooms, sell for more
     - can eat their own mushrooms
+- job "food gatherer"
+    - if reach max carry, sell to food seller
+    - try to sell for highest price
 - chatter can fix their prices?
 - citizen can decide to go buy mushrooms from food market
 - streamer can set limits which citizen are not allowed to break